Global group laws and equivariant bordism rings: Complex bordism

-which sends $x$ to $y'\cdot e_{V_2}$.
-Hence we obtain a universal $(p,2)$-regular global group law $\bL^{(p,2)}$.
-It follows that for any $A$, the left adjoint $(-)^{\wedge}_A$ must take $\bL^{(p,2)}$ to the universal $A$-equivariant formal group law over $p$-local rings, and by the same arguments as in Sections \ref{sec:realadjunction3} and \ref{sec:complexadjunction} we deduce that $\bL^{(p,2)}$ is canonically isomorphic to $\bL_{(p)}$, the $p$-localization of the global Lazard ring.
-In particular we have shown that $\bL_{(p)}$ is $(p,2)$-regular.
+Hence $(p,2)$-regular global group laws are the local objects with respect to this set of morphisms, and we obtain a universal $(p,2)$-regular global group law $\bL^{(p,2)}$. \begin{Remark} The existence of a universal object is less clear for $(p,n)$-regularity with $n>2$ (defined in the obvious way).
+This is the reason why in this section we have to restrict to showing $2$-regularity of $\bL$, and later use the comparison with $\upi_*(\MU)$ to deduce the full regularity. \end{Remark} It follows that for any torus $A$, the left adjoint functor $(-)^{\wedge}_A$ must take $\bL^{(p,2)}$ to the universal $A$-equivariant formal group law over $p$-local rings.
+By the same arguments as in Sections \ref{sec:realadjunction3} and \ref{sec:complexadjunction} we deduce that $\bL^{(p,2)}$ is canonically isomorphic to $\bL_{(p)}$, the $p$-localization of the global Lazard ring.
+In particular we have shown that $\bL_{(p)}$ is $(p,2)$-regular, finishing the proof of Step 1.
+We note that this in particular implies the following: \begin{Cor} For every torus $A$ and character $V\in A^*$ which is not divisible by $p$, the Euler class $e_V\in (L_A)_{(p)}$ is a regular element. \end{Cor} \begin{proof} We consider the larger torus $\T\times A$ and the pair of characters $(V_1,q^*V)$, where $V_1$ is the projection to the first component and $q\colon \T \times A\to A$ is the projection.
+Then $(V_1,q^*V)$ are linearly independent modulo $p$, and hence the reduction of $e_{q^*V}$ to the quotient $(L_{\T \times A})_{(p)}/(e_{V_1})$ is a regular element.
+Under the isomorphism $(L_{\T \times A})_{(p)}/(e_{V_1})\cong L_A$, this reduction agrees with $e_V$, proving the claim. \end{proof}

-We now come to \textbf{Step 2}: It remains to consider the Euler classes of characters divisible by $p$.
-We first assume that $V_1\in (\T^r)^*$ is not divisible by $p$, but $V_2$ is arbitrary (however still linearly independent to $V_1$).
-Our goal is to show that the restriction of $e_{V_2}$ is regular in $(L_{\ker(V_1)})_{(p)}$.
-Let $\beta_p\colon \ker(V_1)\to \ker(V_1)$ be a self-map which induces the identity on $\pi_0(\ker(V_1))$ and equals the $p$-th power map on the component of the identity.
-We obtain a short exact sequence